Yukio Seki

 Yukio Seki (関 行男, Seki Yukio) was a Japanese naval aviator of the Imperial Japanese Navy during World War II.
 As a kamikaze pilot, Lieutenant Seki led one of the three fighter groups of the second official kamikaze attack in World War II (the first official attack was an unsuccessful attempt led by Yoshiyasu Kunō on October 21, 1944).
 Seki's final action took place on October 25, 1944, during the Battle of Leyte Gulf.
-He led a unit of five bomb-armed Mitsubishi Zero fighters, crash-diving his plane deliberately into the USS St. Lo's flight deck, being the first kamikazes to sink an enemy ship.
+He led a unit of five bomb-armed Mitsubishi Zero fighters, crash-diving his plane deliberately into USS St. Lo's flight deck, being the first kamikazes to sink an enemy ship.

 Early life

-Yukio Seki was born 1921 in Iyo Saijō, a small town in Shikoku.
+Yukio Seki was born on August 29, 1921 in Iyo Saijō, a small town in Shikoku.
 His parents ran an antiques store specializing in tea ceremony utensils.
 At an early age, Seki was exposed to naval training courses at his middle school and planned a career in the Navy.
 Since naval personnel were fully prepared to die in battle, and since Yukio was an only child, the family adopted a daughter nearly Yukio's age to carry on the family affairs.

 In 1938 he applied to enroll in the War Academy of both the Imperial Navy and the ground forces.
 He was accepted to both; he chose the Japanese Naval Academy at Etajima.
 During this time, his father died and his mother closed the antiques shop and lived alone.
 In 1941, one month before the Pearl Harbor attack, Seki graduated and was ordered to the battleship Fusō.
 In June of the same year, he was promoted to lieutenant.
 Soon he was transferred to the seaplane carrier Chitose.